14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/almond-macaron-original-candle?variant=42443975000145)
     Availability: Available
     Price: $64.95 USD
-- [Almond Biscotti Original Candle](https://affinatiliving.com/products/almond-biscotti-original-candle): Almond Biscotti Original Candle – 10 oz Delight your senses with the warm, inviting scent of our Almond Biscotti Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance blends toasted almonds, sweet vanilla, and a hint of buttery biscotti for a cozy, bakery-inspired aroma.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a comforting and elegant atmosphere that feels like fresh-baked treats at home.
-Burn Time – 60–70 Hours
+- [Almond Biscotti Original Candle](https://affinatiliving.com/products/almond-biscotti-original-candle): Almond Biscotti Original Candle – 10 oz Wrap your space in warm, bakery-fresh comfort with our Almond Biscotti Original Candle.
+Rich toasted almond blends with sweet vanilla and a soft, buttery finish to create a cozy scent that feels indulgent, comforting, and irresistibly inviting.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Sweet Almond, Warm SugarMiddle Notes: Vanilla Cream, Baked BiscottiBase Notes: Golden Butter, Soft Musk Perfect for cozy evenings, relaxing weekends, or anytime you want your home to feel warm and welcoming, Almond Biscotti delivers a comforting, café-inspired atmosphere that feels effortlessly refined.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.
+Up to 55 hours of burn time
-  Updated: 2025-12-10T19:05:14Z
+  Updated: 2025-12-17T01:06:54Z
   Vendor: Affinati
   Product Type:
   Availability: Available